 Further assessment of the cornea in a specialist unit

-- Pachymetry - this is the measurement of corneal thickness.
-It is a painless investigation involving placing a measuring probe lightly on the surface of the anaesthetised cornea.
+- Pachymetry - the measurement of corneal thickness, involving placing a measuring probe lightly on the surface of the anaesthetised cornea.

-- Specular microscopy - this is a photographic investigation that enables the corneal endothelial cells to be accurately assessed.
+- Specular microscopy - a photographic investigation that enables the corneal endothelial cells to be accurately assessed.

-- Corneal topography - this is another painless investigation which maps the surface of the cornea rather like an ordnance survey map, showing the gradient at each spot and therefore highlighting asymmetries, such as are found in the dystrophic conditions, for example.
+- Corneal topography - maps the surface of the cornea, showing the gradient at each spot and therefore highlighting asymmetries, such as are found in the dystrophic conditions.

-- Microbiological investigations - a corneal scrape (clinic) or biopsy (theatre) may need to be done.
+- Microbiological investigations - a corneal scrape (clinic) or biopsy (theatre) may be helpful.

 Acute corneal problems

-- Nature - infection of one or more layers of the cornea.
-Most bacteria can only produce keratitis once the integrity of epithelium is compromised, such as following a corneal abrasion or prolonged contact lens wear.
+Bacterial keratitis is infection of one or more layers of the cornea.
+Most bacteria only produce keratitis once the integrity of epithelium is compromised, such as following corneal abrasion or prolonged contact lens wear.
 Neisseria gonorrhoeae and Haemophilus influenzae are the exception, being able to cross intact epithelium.
-Risk factors include:

-- Extrinsic factors, eg contact lens wear (especially prolonged or associated with poor hygiene), corneal trauma (accidental or surgical) and drug-related (such as contaminated medication, prolonged steroid therapy and some glaucoma medication).
+- Extrinsic - eg, contact lens wear (especially prolonged or associated with poor hygiene), corneal trauma (accidental or surgical) and drug-related (eg, contaminated medication, prolonged steroid therapy and some glaucoma medication).

-- Systemic disease, eg diabetes, debilitating disease and hypovitaminosis A.
+- Systemic disease - eg, diabetes, debilitating disease, hypovitaminosis A.

-- Presentation - redness, pain, photophobia, foreign body sensation and reduced visual acuity.
+- Symptoms - redness, pain, photophobia, foreign body sensation and reduced visual acuity.
 There will usually be an epithelial defect ± the presence of white cell infiltrate ± oedema.

 - Management - refer:

-- These patients will need intensive topical antibiotic treatment (often after microbiology cultures) ± cycloplegics.
+- Patients will need intensive topical antibiotic treatment (often after microbiology cultures) ± cycloplegics.

-- When explaining your plan to the patient, tell them to discontinue any contact lens wear and to bring all their contact lens equipment (lenses, storage box and cleaning solution) with them - these will be sent off to microbiology; they will be destroyed in the culturing process.
+- Patients should discontinue any contact lens wear and bring their contact lens equipment (lenses, storage box and cleaning solution) with them for microbiological assessment.

-- Nature - the most common culprits are the herpes simplex virus (HSV), causing herpes simplex eye infections, and the varicella zoster virus (VZV), causing herpes zoster ophthalmicus.
+The most common pathogens are the herpes simplex virus (HSV), causing herpes simplex eye infections, and the varicella-zoster virus (VZV), causing herpes zoster ophthalmicus.
 These can cause damage at all layers of the cornea and the surrounding structures, either through direct viral invasion or as a result of secondary inflammation.

-- HSV: primary infection is very mild and usually occurs in early childhood, characterised by a viral-type upper respiratory tract infection and slight rash.
+- HSV: primary infection is very mild and usually occurs in early childhood, usually characterised by an upper respiratory tract infection and slight rash.
 Secondary infection varies from superficial dendritic ulcers to deep stromal involvement.
-The patient presents with typical features of corneal problems (see 'Symptoms in corneal problems', above).
+Patients present with typical features of corneal problems (see above).
 There is often decreased corneal sensation.
 Triggers for viral reactivation include ultraviolet (UV) light, trauma, cold, menstruation and psychological stress.

-- VZV: years to decades after the primary varicella infection (chickenpox), there is the development of an influenza-type illness, neuralgia, and macular-papular rash over the distribution of the ophthalmic branch of the trigeminal nerve (occasionally crosses this barrier).
-Keratitis develops in about 65% of these patients (Hutchinson's sign: cutaneous involvement of the tip of the nose suggests an increased likelihood of ocular complications).
+- VZV: years to decades after the primary varicella infection there is an influenza-type illness, neuralgia, and macular-papular rash over the distribution of the ophthalmic branch of the trigeminal nerve.
+Keratitis develops in about 65% of these patients.
 Precipitating factors include physical trauma, surgery, immunosuppression and systemic illness.

-- Management - refer in both cases, as the degree of corneal involvement needs to be carefully assessed to determine the need for (usually) topical antivirals ± cycloplegia (HSV), systemic antivirals (VZV), topical steroids (in some cases of deep HSV) and to monitor for complications (such as necrosis, ulceration/perforation, scarring).
-Immunosuppressive drugs such as ciclosporin A are new alternatives to corticosteroid use in select HSV patients.
+- Management - referral in both cases, as the degree of corneal involvement needs to be assessed to determine the need for (usually) topical antivirals ± cycloplegia (HSV), systemic antivirals (VZV) and topical steroids, and to monitor for complications (such as necrosis, ulceration/perforation, scarring).
+Trifluridine and aciclovir are more efficacious than idoxuridine or vidarabine and similar in therapeutic effectiveness.
+Brivudine and foscarnet do not differ significantly in effectiveness from trifluridine or aciclovir.
+Ganciclovir is at least as effective as aciclovir.
 Most patients also benefit from lubricants.
-Whilst it is best practice to refer the patient with suspected HSV, in the case of a well-established case of recurrent infections in an individual living in a rural area, treatment may exceptionally be started in the community, where there is an agreed written plan with the local specialist.
+Whilst it is best practice to refer the patient with suspected HSV, in a well-established case of recurrent infections, treatment may exceptionally be started in the community, where there is an agreed written plan with the local specialist.

 Fungal keratitis (keratomycosis)

-- Nature - a rare but potentially devastating infection most commonly caused by Aspergillus and Fusarium species and typically seen in agricultural settings or where an injury has occurred involving organic matter such as wood or plants.
-Candidal keratitis is seen in AIDS patients.
-Other susceptible patients are debilitated individuals and those with pre-existing corneal disease.
+A rare but potentially devastating infection most commonly caused by Aspergillus and Fusarium species and typically seen in agricultural settings or where an injury has occurred involving organic matter such as wood or plants.
+Candidal keratitis is sometimes seen in patients with AIDS.
+Immunosuppressed patients and those with pre-existing corneal disease are also at risk.

-- Presentation - similar symptoms to bacterial keratitis but onset is very gradual and less severe.
-It may be diagnosed following non-response to treatment of 'bacterial' keratitis.
+- Symptoms - similar to bacterial keratitis but onset is gradual and less severe.
+It should be suspected following non-response to treatment of 'bacterial' keratitis.

 - Management - refer.
 The cornea is scraped and topical antimycotic therapy initiated (although doubt has been cast as to the effectiveness of current available therapies) .
-The treatment may last many weeks and unresponsive cases may require systemic treatment or even a therapeutic penetrating keratoplasty (corneal transplant).
+Treatment may last many weeks: unresponsive cases may require systemic treatment or therapeutic penetrating keratoplasty (corneal transplant).

-- Nature - the most feared is the Acanthamoeba species - a ubiquitous free-living protozoan found in air, water (fresh, salty, tap, swimming pools and hot tubs) as well as dust, soil or sewage.
-It largely survives in freezing to boiling temperatures and the chlorination of swimming pools.
-Contact lens wearers are at risk (although anybody can be infected).
-It can cause a devastating, sight-threatening infection.
+Acanthamoeba species can cause a devastating, sight-threatening infection.
+It is a ubiquitous free-living protozoan found in air, water (fresh, salty and tap and in swimming pools and hot tubs) as well as dust, soil or sewage.
+It survives freezing to boiling temperatures and the chlorination of swimming pools.
+Contact lens wearers are at greater risk.

-- Presentation - this ranges from asymptomatic to a foreign body sensation, reduced visual acuity and extreme pain (disproportionate to mild clinical findings).
+- Symptoms - ranges from asymptomatic to a foreign body sensation, reduced visual acuity and extreme pain (disproportionate to mild clinical findings).
 Punctate or dendritiform defects may be present with small, white satellite lesions.

 - Management - refer.
-Topical amoebicides will be used in association with topical steroids.
+Topical amoebicides are used in association with topical steroids.
 In severe cases, a therapeutic penetrating keratoplasty may be needed to preserve the globe.

 Other infectious keratitis

-- Luetic interstitial keratitis - stromal inflammation associated with, amongst others, syphilis infection.
+- Luetic interstitial keratitis - stromal inflammation associated with syphilis infection.

 - Microsporidial keratitis - bilateral diffuse keratitis or unilateral deep keratitis seen in the immunocompromised.